‘Movingly eloquent of centuries of remote Sussex agricultural life’

 a 250 mile pilgrimage route from Southampton to Canterbury

 This beautiful pilgrim route, which passes by North Stoke, linked European and British

 pilgrims alike who sought Thomas Becket’s shrine in Canterbury.

 A church at North Stoke was mentioned at the time of the Domesday Book of 1086.
 The present church was built around 1180.
 Initially a simple single cell, the chancel was added in the 13th century and the transepts in the 14th century.

 Historic England lists the church as Grade 1 for its architectural and historical importance.
-Unlike many churches in Sussex, the church escaped restoration during the 19th century and the timber roof design has lasted more than 700 years without the need for alteration.
+Unlike many churches in Sussex, St Mary escaped restoration during the 19th century and the timber roof design has lasted more than 700 years without the need for alteration.

-The church forms part of the parish of Amberley-with-North Stoke.
-It was declared redundant in the 1980s and in 1992 it was entrusted to the care of the Churches Conservation Trust (CCT) www.visitchurches.org.uk .
+The church was declared redundant in 1992, after which it was entrusted to the care of the Churches Conservation Trust (CCT) www.visitchurches.org.uk .
 The Churches Conservation Trust is the national charity protecting historic churches at risk and cares for over 350 redundant architecturally important historic churches in England vested in the CCT by the Church Commissioners of the Church of England.

 The Friends of St Marys continue to help care for the building and to ensure that it remains part of the community.